You’ve been dating the smoothest, sexiest man since Ryan “Hey Girl” Gosling. You are happily floating in the wonder-fizz of a fresh new relationship.

 There are other ways to do it, but this works incredibly well.

-Adorable cartoon explains how to GROW your man up (NOW!)
+Adorable cartoon explains how to GROW your guy from a “Boy” to a REAL BOYFRIEND (now!)

 Did you know that when it comes to commitment, every man is in one of TWO emotional phases?